hmdliu/DL-SP22-Team2/README.md

 ---

 ## Pre-training: Masked Autoencoder (MAE)
 By default, we use a per device batch size of 64 and train on 4 GPUs.
 The pre-training configs are specified in *main_pretrain.py*.
-Since jobs on GCP have a 24 hours time limit, *gcp_pretrain_day2.slurm* demonstrates how to resume from checkpoints.
+Since jobs on GCP have a 24-hour time limit, we may need to resume from checkpoints while training (demonstrated in *gcp_pretrain_day2.slurm*).
 In this competition, we pre-train for 80 epochs in total.
 ```
-# switch to codebase root
-cd /scratch/$USER/DL-SP22-Team2

 # before you start: modify the account in the slurm scripts

 # pre-training day 1 (~40 epochs)